How To Recognize Malevolence in Both the Physical and Spiritual Realms

 Indeed, Sophists received great sums of money for teaching their beliefs to the aristocratic class (the only group who had sufficient wealth to learn from teachers of Sophism).
 True to their philosophy, Sophist teachers had no compunction about catering to popular opinion rather than actual truth.
 Indeed, they were excessively liberal in this regard.

 Most intellectual elitists today maintain principles of Sophism or relativism.
 True to the philosophy of old, elitists in modern society continue to twist the truth or lie outright as a means of achieve their ends.
 You will find such people in politics, science, the world of philosophy, and in other high places.
-These elitists make up a small percentage of society, yet the influence they wield is extremely powerful as they have powerful connections that are needed to influence the laws and politics of our modern day.
+These elitists make up a small percentage of society, yet the influence they wield is extremely powerful because they have powerful connections that influence the laws and politics of our modern day.

 Prayer: Our Best Defense